LucianoBigliazzi/DroidGPT/README.md

 ## Features
 ### Material3 and MaterialYou
 This app is recommended for the latest Android releases (currently I am using Android 13).
-The app works on older devices but I did not refined the app for older models too, maybe in some future.
+The app works on older devices but I did not refine the app for older models too, maybe in some future.

 ### Custom API implementation (no more)
 I started this project coding my own OpenAI's API implementation, but later i switched to the prebuilt openai-kotlin client by aallam.